 POST-BACCALAUREATE music education certification candidates must bring copies of transcript(s) to the interview - forwarding your transcript(s) along with a note to the Music Chair before your scheduled interview would save time.
 Here is a handy tool (check-list of music education requirements) to begin thinking about how your past degree(s) line(s) up with Moravian's music education curriculum: Post-baccalaureate equivalent form!

-Each music major will demonstrate improvement in a primary performance area while at Moravian College.
+Each music major will demonstrate improvement in a primary performance area while at Moravian University.
 Therefore, the prospective music student must audition in a primary performance area (vocal or instrumental) to be studied while a music major.
 Composition majors must also maintain a primary performance area.
 The prospective music student wishing to study secondary instruments or voice does not audition in any secondary area.
 Minors and non-majors do not audition.
-The Music Department does not ask for CDs or DVDs.
-We prefer an in-person audition.
+We accept in person or remote auditions.

-Except as indicated in the specific requirements listed below, the audition consists of a performance of two pieces in contrasting styles and an individually-administered assessment of aural skills, musicianship, keyboard skills, and music theory.
-Except as indicated in the specific requirements listed below, the choice of two audition pieces is left to the prospective student.
+The audition consists of a performance of two pieces in contrasting styles and an individually-administered assessment of aural skills, musicianship, keyboard skills, and music theory.
+The choice of two audition pieces is left to the prospective student.
 With advance notice, the Music Department can provide an accompanist, for the prospective vocalist who is unable to bring one, or a small CD playback system if a recorded accompaniment is used.

 Music Department Audition Requirements